preactjs/preact/README.md

 | `componentDidUpdate`        | after `render()`                                 |

+Note that `componentWillUnmount` is sometimes called after the DOM has been modified to remove the component's DOM elements.
+This is a bug.
+See [issue #732](https://github.com/developit/preact/issues/732) and [this pull request](https://github.com/developit/preact/pull/733).

 So, we want to have a 1-second timer start once the Component gets added to the DOM, and stop if it is removed.
 We'll create the timer and store a reference to it in `componentDidMount()`, and stop the timer in `componentWillUnmount()`.
 On each timer tick, we'll update the component's `state` object with a new time value.
 Doing this will automatically re-render the component.